CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/01-Getting-started.md

-# Getting Started with Azure
+# Getting Started with the lab

 ## Overview